ibm-cloud-docs/monitoring/pricing.md

 The billing calculation for the month would look like:

-* `Base cost per host`
+* *Base cost per host*

     The price per host per month is 36 USD which includes up to 1K time-series (includes Prometheus, JMX, appchecks, and StatsD metrics) and 50 containers.

-    For 3 hosts, the total cost adds to **108 USD**.
+    For 3 hosts, the total cost is **108 USD**.

     ```text
     3 * 36 USD = 108 USD
     ```
     {: screen}

-* `Additional time-series cost`
+* *Additional time-series cost*

     Each host has a 1000 time-series allotment.
 The remaining time-series are priced based on the tiers.
+In this case, 150 time-series.

     ```text
-    1000 + 850 + 800 + 200 + 200 + 100 - ( 3*1000 ) = 150 time-series
+    1000 + 850 + 800 + 200 + 200 + 100 - ( 3*1000 ) = 150
     ```
     {: screen}

     The result from adding the time series per host, plus the platform metrics minus the allotment defines the tier that is applied for pricing.

-    Notice that since the `Base cost per host` time-series allotment was not completely used by the agents, 350 of the 500 platform metrics time-series were covered by the base tier.
+    Notice that since the *Base cost per host* time-series allotment was not completely used by the agents, 350 of the 500 platform metrics time-series were covered by the base tier.
+Only the additional 150 platform metrics time-series (`500 - 350 = 150`)have an additional cost.

     ```text
-    150 additional time-series * 0.08 USD (Tier-1) = 12 USD
+    150 * 0.08 USD (Tier-1) = 12 USD
     ```
     {: screen}

-    The total cost for time-series adds to **12 USD**.
+    The total cost for time-series is **12 USD**.

-The total monitoring cost per month adds to **117 USD**.
+The total monitoring cost per month is **117 USD**.

 ```text
 108 USD + 12 USD = 120 USD